-Patrul Rinpoche’s Tips on the Key Points of Dharma Practice
+Patrul Rinpoche’s Advice on the Key Points of Dharma Practice

 For the Gyalrong people Garwang and others who know little but have faith, here are some key instructions on how to practice Dharma.